dair-ai/Prompt-Engineering-Guide/guides/prompt-adversarial.md

 Label: Positive
 ```

 The above output returns the exemplars which could be confidential information that you could be using as part of the prompt in your application.
-The advise here is to be very careful of what you are passing in prompts and perhaps try some techniques to avoid the leaks.
+The advise here is to be very careful of what you are passing in prompts and perhaps try some techniques (e.g., optimizing prompts) to avoid the leaks.
 More on this later on.

+Check out [this example of a prompt leak](https://twitter.com/simonw/status/1570933190289924096?s=20) in the wild.

 ---